-- 4. Compromise Language.
-After the enactment of AB 2818 in 2016, BOE staff commenced the interested parties process to discuss proposed guidance on the assessment of CLT housing.31 BOE staff met on multiple occasions with county assessors, CLT representatives, and other interested parties in a joint effort to develop uniform guidance on the application of the bill's amendments.
-Staff's position was that, consistent the assessor's constitutional and statutory duty to assess all taxable property, the value of land and improvements of a CLT property must be determined separately.32 CLT representatives consistently maintained that, despite the specific language in the purchase agreements, the purchase prices are intended to cover both the improvements and the land, while the lease payments are for administrative services that bear no relationship to the market value of the land.
-Continued discussion between BOE staff, county assessors, and CLT representatives resulted in the proposed clarifying amendments to section 402.1 that were amended into SB 196 on June 19, 2019. - 5.
-Rebuttable Presumption.
+4. Compromise Language.
+After the enactment of AB 2818 in 2016, BOE staff commenced the interested parties process to discuss proposed guidance on the assessment of CLT housing.
+31 BOE staff met on multiple occasions with county assessors, CLT representatives, and other interested parties in a joint effort to develop uniform guidance on the application of the bill's amendments.
+Staff's position was that, consistent the assessor's constitutional and statutory duty to assess all taxable property, the value of land and improvements of a CLT property must be determined separately.
+32 CLT representatives consistently maintained that, despite the specific language in the purchase agreements, the purchase prices are intended to cover both the improvements and the land, while the lease payments are for administrative services that bear no relationship to the market value of the land.
+Continued discussion between BOE staff, county assessors, and CLT representatives resulted in the proposed clarifying amendments to section 402.1 that were amended into SB 196 on June 19, 2019.

+- 5. Rebuttable Presumption.
 This bill creates a rebuttable presumption that the sale or resale price of the dwelling or unit includes both (1) the dwelling or unit, and (2) the land leased from a CLT on which the dwelling or unit is located. - 6.
 Effective Date.
 The proposed changes to RTC section 402.1 take effect immediately.
-However, this bill provides that the rebuttable presumption applies retroactively to all lien dates after September 25, 2016.
-According to discussions with CLT representatives, this was intended to be retroactive to the effective date of AB 2818; however, we note that the effective date of AB 2818 is September 27, 2016, not September 25, 2016.
+However, this bill provides that the rebuttable presumption applies retroactively to all lien dates after September 27, 2016, the effective date of AB 2818.